-Google’s dominance as the go-to online resource for discovering and gathering information makes it the holy grail for businesses strategizing digital growth and brand awareness.
+Google’s dominance as the go-to digital resource for discovering and gathering information makes it the holy grail for businesses strategizing how to drive online sales and increase brand awareness.
+Capturing the attention of prospects during the research and discovery phase of their customer journey is critical to generating leads.

-That’s why companies that depend on organic search traffic from Google to generate their leads and sales–namely, B2B businesses–must pay close attention when there’s a major update to the core algorithms that influence Google Search—especially when the updates are as big as the “page experience update” that Google says will be released over the summer months of 2021.
+That’s why companies that rely on organic search traffic from Google to generate their leads and sales–especially B2B businesses–must pay close attention when there’s a major update to the core algorithms that influence Google Search—especially when the updates are as big as the “page experience update” released over the summer months of 2021.

-The financial consequences could be dire for businesses with slow or poorly-designed websites, as they now risk a dramatic loss in organic search traffic and visibility that could negatively impact their sales pipeline growth and the company’s bottom line.
+What impact will the page experience update have on your lead generation strategy if your website doesn’t perform well enough?
+The financial consequences could be dire for businesses with slow or poorly-designed websites, as they now risk a dramatic loss in search traffic and brand visibility that could negatively impact their sales pipeline growth–which is bad news for the company’s bottom line.

 The good news?
-You can actually benefit from the page experience update and elevate your site above the competition, if you understand what the update means and how to leverage it to your advantage.
-Let’s explore what “page experience” is (as defined by Google) and what you need to do in order to avoid being penalized by the update.
+You can actually benefit from the page experience update and elevate your website above the competition in search results, if you understand what the update means and how your site can win.
+Let’s explore how Google defines “page experience” and what your site needs in order to avoid being penalized by the update.

 Table of Contents